 \subsubsection{Cosmology}

-In \S\ref{sec:results} we have commented that the results presented in this paper are model dependent as all the mass predictions are based on TNG100 simulations which is characterized by a precise set of cosmological parameters (Planck15), plus a given feedback model (see \S\ref{sec:TNG_sim}).
+In \S\ref{sec:results} we have commented that the results presented in this paper are model-dependent as all the mass predictions are based on TNG100 simulations which are characterized by a precise set of cosmological parameters (Planck15), plus a given feedback model (see \S\ref{sec:TNG_sim}).

 As far as mass estimation is concerned, this is not a limitation as, broadly speaking, this is a more general and physically motivated approach than typical mass modeling analyses where one uses assumptions on the dark matter density profile \citep{1996ApJ...NFW,2001ApJ..gNFW,NFW-Burkert1995,Einasto-DM-halo-1965TrAlm...5...87E} that are generally based on DM only simulations.
-The advantage of this latter approaches is that one can predict the halo properties (e.g. concentration, virial mass, etc.) including either a certain variance on the cosmological parameters \citep[see e.g.][]{2014MNRAS.441.3359D} or even different DM ``flavors'' \citep[e.g.][]{2021JCAP...08..062N,2020JCAP...02..024B}.
+The advantage of this latter approaches is that one can predict the halo properties (e.g., concentration, virial mass) including either a certain variance on the cosmological parameters \citep[see, e.g.,][]{2014MNRAS.441.3359D} or even different DM ``flavors'' \citep[e.g.,][]{2021JCAP...08..062N,2020JCAP...02..024B}.
 More rarely, dynamical studies try to account for the effect of the baryonic physics \citep{2010MNRAS.405.2351N,Napolitano2011}.